LunarEclipseStudios/From-The-Fog/README.md

 ![GitHub release](https://img.shields.io/github/v/release/LunarEclipseStudios/From-The-Fog)

-The latest releases of Feathery Messengers is published to our [GitHub release](https://github.com/LunarEclipseStudios/From-The-Fog/releases) pages.
+The latest releases of From The Fog is published to our [GitHub release](https://github.com/LunarEclipseStudios/From-The-Fog/releases) pages.
 Releases are considered to be **suitable for general use**, but they are not guaranteed to be free of bugs and other issues.

 ---